Serum lipidomic analysis for the discovery of biomarkers for major depressive disorder in drug-free patients.

 Institute for Systems Biology

 Kim, Eun Young; Lee, Jae Won; Lee, Min Young; Kim, Se Hyun; Mok, Hyuck Jun; Ha, Kyooseob; Ahn, Yong Min; and Kim, Kwang Pyo, "Serum lipidomic analysis for the discovery of biomarkers for major depressive disorder in drug-free patients."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 490.